Updates (October 2025 to December 2025)

-Traceable provides the capability using which you can write pre-hooks.
+Traceable provides the capability to write pre-hooks.
 The pre-hooks can be used to carry out multiple tasks, for example, authentication before starting the tests, test setup, and so on.
 These pre-hooks can be configured to run at multiple levels.
-For example, you can configure pre-hook to run before each individual test plugin, or test plugin category, for the entire scan.
+For example, you can configure a pre-hook to run before each individual test plugin or test plugin category for the entire scan.
 For example, in the sample config.yaml file shown below, you can see that a pre-hook runs before the start of the plugin and one specific to a test.
 The bfla pre-hook shown in the sample config.yaml is for an individual Authorization plugin, while crap_login_prehook is for logging into an application.
 These pre-hooks are written in Python and used in Traceable CLI.

 Note

-Since pre-hooks are application-specific, use the examples as samples to create your custom pre-hooks.
+Pre-hooks are application-specific.
+Use the examples as guidance when defining your custom pre-hooks.

 # This is a sample user config.